|Nutrition Facts (per serving)|

 |Total Carbohydrate 15g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I love fingerling potatoes, but I don't like boiling them in water before cooking in olive oil, as most recipes direct.
-So I came up with this easy method that reverses this step; the potatoes are first fried, then water is added to the skillet and they steam, covered, until tender.
+We love fingerling potatoes, but we don't like boiling them in water before cooking in olive oil, as most recipes direct.
+So we came up with this easy method that reverses this step; the potatoes are first fried, then water is added to the skillet and they steam, covered, until tender.

 Be careful when adding the liquid to the hot pan with the oil; that's the only drawback of this method.
 Any time you add liquid to oil, there will be spattering.
 Stand well back and protect your hands with hot pads.